shmuelSigler/Jenkins_Docker_Slack/README.md

 - **Slack Integration**: Real-time communication is facilitated through Slack, providing visibility into pipeline status.
 - **Continuous Testing**: Jenkins performs unit tests to ensure the reliability of each deployment.
 - **Seamless Deployment**: Automated deployment to AWS EC2 instances keeps the application up-to-date.

+## NGINX and Gunicorn Integration
+To enhance the performance and reliability of the Weather Forecast Web Application, NGINX and Gunicorn have been integrated into the project.
+NGINX acts as a reverse proxy server, forwarding requests to Gunicorn, which serves the application.
+This setup provides benefits such as load balancing, improved security, and better handling of client connections.

+### NGINX Configuration
+The NGINX configuration plays a significant role in directing incoming traffic to the appropriate backend servers.
+In my project, NGINX is set up as a reverse proxy, which means it receives client requests and forwards them to the Gunicorn instances running the Python application.
+Let's take a closer look at the key components of your NGINX configuration:

 ## Project Architecture and Components